Bachelor of Science Music Production and Recording Arts 120 Credits | School of Liberal Arts | Dobbs Ferry

 Video and Recording Demonstration

-- A video (no longer than 2 minutes) that demonstrates fundamental skill with a musical instrument, composition or voice.
-All styles are welcomed!
+- A video (no longer than 2 minutes) that demonstrates fundamental skill making music by playing a musical instrument, composing music, or singing.
+All styles are welcome!

-- A recording (mp3) that demonstrates your musical and/or production ability with a written detailed description of the specific techniques used in the recording.
+- A recording (mp3) that demonstrates your musical and/or production ability, with

 Academic Program Sequence Map